-The Company entered into forward foreign exchange contracts to reduce its exposure to foreign exchange currency rate fluctuations related to forecasted Canadian dollar and Mexican peso expenditures.
+The Company has used forward foreign exchange contracts to reduce its exposure to foreign exchange currency rate fluctuations related to forecasted Mexican peso expenditures.
 These contracts are effective as hedges from an economic perspective, but do not meet the requirements for hedge accounting under ASC Topic 815 "Derivatives and Hedging".
 Accordingly, changes in the fair value of these contracts are recognized in earnings in the consolidated statement of operations and comprehensive loss.
-Included in cost of sales in 2018 was a realized loss of \$0.1 million compared to a realized loss of \$0.1 million in 2017.
-In 2018, as a result of revaluing the outstanding forward contracts to fair value, an unrealized gain of \$0.4 million was recorded compared to an unrealized gain of \$0.9 million in 2017, which was included in cost of sales.
+Included in cost of sales in 2020 was a realized gain of \$0.6 million and in fiscal 2019 a realized loss of \$0.1 million.
+In 2020, as a result of revaluing the outstanding forward contracts to fair value, an unrealized gain of \$1.1 million was recorded compared to an unrealized gain of \$0.0 million in 2019, which was included in cost of sales.